- March 11, 2026

 “The remake does a fantastic job of preserving what made the original so special: its haunting atmosphere, deeply unsettling story, and that constant feeling of vulnerability that defines the series.”

-“The story is paper thin, characters are not fleshed out and more or less caricatures.
-Throughout the entire game the story has failed to get me invested in any of the characters; matter of fact, I couldn't even remember Mio's name for the majority of the game simply because none of the characters actually have personality or a character arc.”
+“The story is paper-thin, characters are not fleshed out and come across more like caricatures.
+Throughout the entire game, the story failed to get me invested in any of the characters; in fact, I couldn't even remember Mio's name for most of the game because none of the characters have personality or a character arc.
+For the majority of the game, I was just waiting for story beats to propel the plot forward.”

 Games Like FATAL FRAME II: Crimson Butterfly REMAKE